riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 RISC-V local dynamic and global dynamic TLS models generate equivalent object code.
-The Global dynamic thread local storage model is used for PIC Shared libraries and handles the case where more than one library uses thread local variables, and additionally allows libraries may be loaded and unloaded at runtime using `dlopen`.
+The Global dynamic thread local storage model is used for PIC Shared libraries and handles the case where more than one library uses thread local variables, and additionally allows libraries to be loaded and unloaded at runtime using `dlopen`.
 In the global dynamic model, application code calls the dynamic linker function `__tls_get_addr` to locate TLS offsets into the dynamic thread vector at runtime.